joetorok/jekyll-brume/_posts/2016-04-11-makey-project.md

 ---
 layout: post
-title: The Opacity of Food Production: A Makey Makey Project
+title: The Opacity of Food Production
 categories: project
 ---